-Using the same sample of data, Administrative and General (A&G) costs were also analyzed for comparison.
-A&G includes a wide variety of provider administrative costs such as but not limited to cost of executive staff, legal and accounting services, facility administrative services (not already included in other general services cost centers), human resources, et cetera.
+Using the same sample of data, Administrative and General (A&G) costs were also analyzed to provide a comparison.
+A&G includes a wide variety of provider administrative costs such as but not limited to cost of executive staff, legal and accounting services, facility administrative services (not already included in other general services cost centers), and human resources.
 As shown on Figure 5, GMH's A&G expenses represent 10.3% of total expenses, whereas the sample's percentages range from 3.3% to 33.7% with an average of 15.6% and a median of 15.1%.